technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 14 - Access the Real-Time Intelligence Copilot and improve the accuracy.md

-# Access the Real-Time Intelligence Copilot and improve the accuracy
+# Lab 14 - Access the Real-Time Intelligence Copilot and improve the accuracy

 **Objective** - In this Lab, You will learn about using Real-Time Intelligence Copilot and improve the accuracy